romlok/ambimist.com/src/doings/DRAFT_procedural planets in Godot 3.md

 ### A terrestrial twin

 While a dynamically subdividing, undulating icosphere is technically impressive (at least to me), a solid green lump doesn't feel very planet-y.
-So my next step was to add some variation in the surface.
+So my next step was to add some variation to the surface appearance.

 Firstly, I added a sea.
 This was merely an additional mesh layer for each chunk, which didn't have the procedural height map applied to it.
 With an appropriate texture, this produces a global sea at the average terrain height.

-With the water in place, the next step was to give any surface face which was partly or mostly underwater a yellow sand texture.
+With the water in place, the next step was to give any surface face which was partly or mostly underwater a yellow sandy texture.

-Then, since you can't have a terrestrial twin without snow-capped mountains, so any surface face above a particular (arbitrary) height was turned white.
+Then, since you can't have a terrestrial twin without snow-capped mountains, any surface face above a particular (arbitrary) height was turned white.

 Finally, for the heck of it, any surface face steeper than a certain (arbitrary) angle was textured as rock - on the basis that it's too steep for either soil, sand, or snow to settle.